 For these reasons, global fits are potentially vulnerable to unrepresentative sampling when their overall scope (including the number of PDF parameters, size of data sets, range of possible assumptions) grows.
 As a way to mitigate the risk of underestimation in specific applications, statistical literature suggests to swap democratic sampling in all dimensions for preferential sampling in fewer dimensions that are most relevant to the task at hand.

 In the Monte-Carlo (MC) replica method, constructing the Hessian eigenvector (EV) sets from the MC PDF set introduces a convenient coordinate system for such dimensionality reduction.
 Taking the $W$ boson mass measurements as an example, we could identify the few Hessian sets that give the largest contribution to the $M_W$ PDF error.
 It is then more effective to sample these EV directions with a higher density of replicas to look for acceptable PDFs that may be outside of the nominal MC uncertainty.
 We presented a technique of hopscotch scans to perform such estimation.
-As an example, we have demonstrated that the NNPDF4.0 fitting code allows alternative solutions of their global fit that predict the LHC cross sections outside of the nominal NNPDF4.0 uncertainties, while having the same total $\chi^2$ as the NNPDF4.0 central replica and satisfying typical validation criteria adopted in the CT fit.
-Furthermore, from the examination of alternative NNPDF4.0 replicas, we find that dependence of the distribution of acceptable predictions on the prescription for implementation of experimental systematic errors cannot be neglected at the targeted level of accuracy.
-Similar dependence has been observed in the CT fits (see e.g., Sec.
-6D in \cite{Gao:2013xoa}) and should be examined as a part of the total uncertainty.